Optimizing your Sales Cycle through Opportunities¶

 Opportunities can be connected to the email gateway: new emails may create opportunities, each of them automatically gets the history of the conversation with the customer.
 You and your sales team(s) will be able to plan meetings and phone calls from opportunities, convert them into quotations, manage related documents, track all customer-related activities, and much more.

 By default, you can keep attachments in OpenERP to make sure all linked documents are directly accessible.
-At the top side of the screen, under Attachments, click the Add button to start linking documents to your opportunity.
+At the right side of the screen, under Attachments, click the Add button to start linking documents to your opportunity.
+With the Browse button, you can search for the file to be attached in your directories.
 You can add attachments in the same way for leads, for instance.
 If you also want those documents to be indexed (not for pictures), you should install the Knowledge Application.

 Converting Leads into Customers or Opportunities¶